SenkaWolf/Lethal-Company_SWAdditionalSuits/SenkaWolfs-AdditionalSuits/README.md

 | Toothless Suit             | Custom suit for MJ.                                        |
 | Fancy Suit                 | You always need to look your best!                         |

-***

 ### ⁉️ FAQ
-- Why have almost the exact same readme files in the root and 📂 `/SenkaWolfs-AdditionalSuits` directory?
-	- The one in the root of the repository is for GitHub and the one in the 📂 `/SenkaWolfs-AdditionalSuits` directory is for the Tunderstore page.
-- Why split the readme files up?
-	- Having the github file overhead (.gitattributes, .git, LICENSE) seperated means I don't have to remove or mess around with files when releasing a new version to Tunderstore.
 - Not all the suits in the pack work!
 	- This happens when suit names clash and match on another pack.
 You will need to disable the conflicting suits pack.